Why should church leaders get formal training? We offer several reasons:

 - to get a balanced spiritual diet, rather than focusing on our favorite topics

-For beginning studies, we recommend Ambassador College of Christian Ministry, administered by Grace Communion International Australia.
-For more advanced education, we recommend Grace Communion Seminary, an accredited, tuition-supported educational institution administered from Glendora, California.
+For beginning studies, we recommend Ambassador College of Christian Ministry (ACCM), administered by GCI-Australia.
+For more advanced education, we recommend Grace Communion Seminary (GCS), an accredited, tuition-supported educational institution administered from Glendora, California.

 Ambassador College of Christian Ministry (ACCM) provides practical, quality online training in Christian ministry through both credit and audit programs.